n8n-io/n8n-docs/docs/flow-logic/merging.md

 description: Merge data streams in you n8n workflows.
 ---

-# Merging data streams
+# Merging data

 Merging brings multiple data streams together.
+You can achieve this using different nodes depending on your workflow requirements.

+- Merge data from different data streams or nodes: Use the [Merge](/integrations/builtin/core-nodes/n8n-nodes-base.merge/) node to combine data from various sources into one.
-Merging data from different data streams or nodes uses the [Merge](/integrations/builtin/core-nodes/n8n-nodes-base.merge/) node.
-To merge data from multiple node executions in a single node or multiple nodes, use the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node.
+- Merge data from multiple node executions: Use the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node for complex scenarios where you need to merge data from multiple executions of a node or multiple nodes.

-To compare data, merge it, and output data streams depending on the comparison, use the [Compare Datasets](/integrations/builtin/core-nodes/n8n-nodes-base.comparedatasets/) node.
+- Compare and merge data: Use the [Compare Datasets](/integrations/builtin/core-nodes/n8n-nodes-base.comparedatasets/) node to compare, merge, and output data streams based on the comparison.

+Explore each method in more detail in the sections below.

-## Merge data from different streams
+## Merge data from different data streams

 If your workflow [splits](/flow-logic/splitting/), you combine the separate streams back into one stream.